chasmack/hummaps/README.md

 To search in more than one township: `s36 t2n r5e + s1 t1n r5e`

+#### User Interface

+The user interface is still under development and will change over time.
+Generally, there are two main screens: a map list and a map viewer.

+Search results are displayed in a map list.
+Maps with no map image are shown in gery.
+Selecting a map from the map list opens the map viewer.

+The four buttons -

+* **maps** switches between the map list and the map viewer
+* **prev** moves to the previous page or map
+* **next** moves to the next page or map
+* **about** links to the GitHub help page

+In the map viewer -

+* A mouse click increases the zoom
+* A shift mouse click decreases zoom
+* Space bar zooms out to show the entire map
+* Dragging with the mouse button down pans
+* Right arrow displays the next page
+* Left arrow displays the previous page
+* Down arrow displays the next map in the map list
+* Up arrow displays the previous map in the map list

+#### Mobile Friendly

+Not quite yet but the user interface is built on mobile friendly technology.
+Stay tuned.

 #### Subsection search

 A recent addition to the Hollins Index was the inclusion of subsection